o1-labs/rfcs/0005-snarkyjs-ecdsa-sha.md

 ### SHA3/Keccak

-The Keccak and SHA3 gadget has been implemented by the crypto team, enabling us to leverage the already existing bindings layer to and from OCaml.
+The Keccak and SHA3 gadget has been implemented by the crypto team ([minaprotocol/mina PR#13196](https://github.com/MinaProtocol/mina/pull/13196)), enabling us to leverage the already existing bindings layer to and from OCaml.
 This design allows us to simply integrate the new gadgets into SnarkyJS by simply exposing them in `ocaml/lib/snarky_js_bindings_lib.ml`.

 For Keccak/SHA3, the implementation exposes two ready-to-go functions.